Horses and ponies are my passion and have been a big part of my life from an early age.

-I became drawn towards natural healing methods some seventeen years ago:
+I became drawn towards natural healing methods over twenty years ago:

 Alongside working with horses, and also keeping my own, this initially led me on to studying and qualifying in several human therapies including Reconnective Healing, Reflexology, Children’s Reflexology, and Spinal Touch Therapy.

 It was only a question of time before my attention inevitably focussed on how I could also help the horses!